30 Something Working Group: Legacy

 According to Representative Ryan, members of the Working Group were "rewarded" with positions on powerful committees; Wasserman Schultz was appointed to the Ways and Means committee in the 110th Congress.

 The last update on the group's website is dated January 28, 2008, and the group is presumably defunct.
 During the 113th Congress in 2015, the Future Forum caucus was established, a spiritual successor to the 30 something working group.
-It similarly features young, democratic house members, and attempts to reach out and elevate issues pertaining to Millennial and Generation Z voters.
+It similarly features young, Democrat house members, and attempts to reach out and elevate issues pertaining to Millennial and Generation Z voters.